-1. Notify staff in charge of emergency operations to initiate the emergency preparedness plan.
-Use Emergency Notification list [Addendum M] to contact

-- managers in order directed.
-Advise personnel of efforts designed to guarantee resident and staff safety. - If potential disaster is weather related, closely monitor weather conditions and update Director of Operations/ Home Office designate as necessary.
+- Notify staff in charge of emergency operations to initiate the emergency preparedness plan.
+Use Emergency Notification list [Addendum M] to contact managers in order directed.
+Advise personnel of efforts designed to guarantee resident and staff safety. - 2.
+If potential disaster is weather related, closely monitor weather conditions and update Director of Operations/ Home Office designate as necessary.
 Administrator and/ or designate to monitor weather channel. - 3.
 Inform key agencies of any developing situation and protective actions contemplated.
 Such as generator rental services, gas delivery service, food delivery service.
 Keep an up-to-date list with contacts (Addendum F). - 4.
 Review Emergency Preparedness Plan, including evacuation routes, with staff and residents. - 5.
-Prepare the Greenwood Nursing Station for Command Centre operations and alert staff of impending operations. - 6.
+Each RPN in the building will routinely carry on top of their medication/treatment cart a fully charged walkie talkie turned on and set to channel 1. - 6.
+There are two other walkie talkies charging at each nursing station set to channel one that staff will utilize if there is a code called to take with them when directed to go to another location. - 7.
+Prepare the Multipurpose Room for Command Centre operations and alert staff of impending operations. - 8.
 Contact residents' families.
-Coordinate dissemination of messages with Director of Operations or Home Office designate. - 7.
+Coordinate dissemination of messages with Director of Operations or Home Office designate. - 9.
 Control all entrances to the home.
-Account for all residents and staff on shift. - 8.
-Confirm emergency staff availability initiating Fan Out List Roster call. - 9.
+Account for all residents and staff on shift. - 10.
+Confirm emergency staff availability initiating Fan Out List Roster call. - 11.
 Pre-arrange emergency transportation of non-ambulatory residents (dialysis residents, PICC residents etc.) and their records.
 Consider hospital transfers.
 Update Omni Facility Evacuation Resident Form regularly.
-Check food, water, and fuel supplies. - 10.
-Monitor radio/television/website if able. - 11.
-Have a plan in place to minimize resident medication interruptions by being able to access satellite pharmacy CareRx Pharmacy and an alternate source to determine emergency operations in the event of halted deliveries or the need for backup.
-Consider early medication delivery drop-off. - 12.
+Check food, water, and fuel supplies. - 12.
+Monitor radio/television/website if able.

+- 13. Have a plan in place to minimize resident medication interruptions by being able to access satellite pharmacy CareRx Pharmacy and an alternate source to determine emergency operations in the event of halted deliveries or the need for backup.
+Consider early medication delivery drop-off. - 14.
 Review staffing patterns of all departments and schedule extended shifts for essential staff.
 Alert alternate personnel to be on stand-by.